OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ### Attack Check

 An attack check covers all attack actions, such as melee, ranged, and spells.
 The base target number for an attack check equals the key ability minus the opponent's challenge rating (CR).
 A higher challenge rating lowers the target number, making the attack check more difficult.
-Be aware creatures don't make attack checks; a character must dodge their attacks by making an *evasion check*.
+Be aware creatures don't make attack checks; a character must dodge their attacks by making an *evasion check*. `If no evasion check is made, an attack automatically hits.`

 ### Evasion Check